 In this case, Sebastian stan didn’t make any revisions.
 But they timestamp everything on their website, so here is a look at how people will see the changes you make from another timestamp:

 Finally, visitors can view the timestamp in the blockchain.
 They just need to click “view on Blockchain” and they’ll be redirected to a page like this one:

 WordProof is free to a certain extend.
 The free plan only includes 1 website with 10 timestamps per month.
 Should you want more features, you’ll have to go with one of the paid plans:

 If you are a publisher or enterprise, contact the team to learn what pricing suits you.

 Benefits of using WordProof

 We already know the core values of WordProof but the concrete benefits for its users might not be that clear still.
-You could be wondering, why should I use WordProof, in the first place?
+You may be wondering, why should I use WordProof, in the first place?
 Well…

 - Trust.
 With WordProof, you show people you created your content.
 You are transparent.
 Sebastian says that in 5 years from now if you don’t timestamp your content, you’ll be considered a fraud!

 - Copyright.
 A big problem of search engines is duplicate content.
 With WordProof you can claim your content.
-You actually can prove that you own your content.
+You can actually prove that you own your content.
 Or say who can use it.
 There’s no need to hire an attorney to protect your work.

 - Accuracy.
 Suppose you are writing a blog post and you put some outbound links.
 The owner of the content you link to might decide to update it or change some things.
 With WordProof, you can link to the version of the article that suits you.